-Two dusk survey was conducted on 17/05/2016, 31/05/2016 and a dawn 12/06/2016.
-Minor bat activity was recorded throughout each survey period, although no bats were seen entering or exiting the building.
-Three confirmed species of bat were recorded foraging and commuting across the site: Noctule, brown long-eared bat and common pipistrelle.
+One dusk survey was conducted 17/05/2018 and it was found that low bat activity was recorded throughout the survey period, although no bats were seen entering or exiting the building.
+Two confirmed species of bat were recorded foraging and commuting across the site: brown long-eared bat and common pipistrelle.
 Peak activity of Pipistrellus species tended to occur more frequently one hour after sunset, inferring that these bats had commuted on site from the surrounding areas to forage.
 Pipistrelle bats are the most common species of bat in the UK, with a widespread distribution, and are most commonly found in England and Wales.